LesterLyu/The-Look/deliverables/iteration-01.review.md

 * Planned to have a little meeting every day, but after some discussions, we found it is unnecessary.
 Additional meetings will be held if we encounter important matters that we have to figure out together.
 #### Planned changes

-* We plan to reduce online video meetings and organize more face-to-face meetings (hold physical meetings twice per week at current stage, more meeting after coding starts)
+* We plan to reduce online video meetings and organize more face-to-face meetings. (hold physical meetings twice per week at current stage, more meeting after coding starts)
-* Add more details to the track board to keep track of additional information such as important notes or updates to the project that everyone should be aware of
+* Add more details to the track board to keep track of additional information such as important notes or updates to the project that everyone should be aware of.

 ## Product - Review